18 Beautiful Greek Islands for Every Kind of Traveler

-If choosing among the Cyclades, Ionian, and Dodecanese feels like Greek to you, we can help locate the island paradise that suits your vacation personality.
+If choosing among the Cyclades, Ionian, and Dodecanese is like Greek to you, we can help.
+Read on to find the island paradise that suits your vacation personality.

 • Highlights: architecture, beaches, coastal drives, footpaths, mountains, ruins, scenery, villages

-• Getting there: two-hour ferry from Rafina (near Athens)
+• Getting there: one to two-hour ferry from Rafina (near Athens)

 • Where to stay: We like Onar Andros, a locally run collection of cottages that offer a real escape from the day-to-day.